 For each section below I will give you your “Photography Time Budget,” please note that this does not include travel time.
 This is strictly the amount of time that I need to capture your amazing portraits!

-Let’s get this one out of the way because it’s a pretty easy decision, you either are ok with this or your not, and that’s ok.
+Let’s get this one out of the way because it’s a pretty easy decision, you either are ok with this, or you are not, and that’s ok.
 First looks are awesome and there is a reason why they have become so popular over the decades.
 Here are all the reasons why you may want a first look.

 For the ceremony, 30min is a pretty standard length for non-religious ceremonies.
 Depending on your ceremony type, you’ll need to adjust this timeline.
 Again, add an extra 10 min buffer in the budget should there be any delays.
 Make sure you ask your officiant/minister/priest/rabbi etc. how long your ceremony will be.